sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/privacy.md

-# Privacy
+# Privacy Concerns in Large Language Models
-With the wide-spread release of Large Language Models (LLMs) by various corporate and other organizations, there have emerged a number of significant privacy issues[^PRIVACY_LLM], including:
+With the widespread release of Large Language Models (LLMs) by various

-- Personal details in Training data
-- Personal details in logged prompts
-- Re-identification of individuals
+organizations, significant privacy issues[^PRIVACY_LLM] have emerged, including:

+- **Personal details in training data**: Names, addresses, and financial information may be included in the training data for these models.
+- **Logged prompts containing sensitive information**: User inputs, including private details, can be logged by the companies managing these LLMs.
+- **Re-identification of individuals:** Even in anonymized training data, individuals can potentially be re-identified through the model outputs and usage patterns.

 ## Training Data
-The privacy of individuals may be compromised if their personal information is part of the massive amount of textual and other data used to train these models.
-Inclusion of personal information in the training data is problematic because the individuals in question have not consented to have their data included and even if the corporations have included counter-measures to keep personal data private, there exist prompt engineering attacks that can reveal the raw training data from such models as ChatGPT.[^SCALEABLE]
+The privacy of individuals can be compromised if their personal information is included in the large datasets used to train LLMs.
+Since people have often not consented to this data usage, and even anonymization techniques are vulnerable to prompt engineering attacks, there is a significant risk that raw training data, containing sensitive details, can be exposed by models as OpenAI's ChatGPT[^SCALEABLE].

-## Inference Data privacy i.e. Revealing Too Much in your prompts
+## Inference Data Privacy: Revealing Too Much in Prompts
-As people use LLMs for such personal issues and topics like relationship advice, medical information on current or potential conditions, and psychological counseling, the privacy risks of disclosing this information through prompts continues to grow.[^GEN_AI_PRIVACY].
+As people engage with LLMs on personal topics such relationship counseling, medical advice, and psychological concerns, the privacy risks associated with disclosing sensitive information increase.[^GEN_AI_PRIVACY].

-These prompts are often collected and logged by organizations like OpenAI or Google and the inclusion of sensitive details that are potentially damaging to the reputation and mental health of the users that
+These prompts are often collected and logged by organizations like OpenAI or Google, creating privacy concerns if the inclusion of sensitive details becomes part of the future training data for these models.

 ## Re-identification
-Even if the training data has been anonymized for personal details, by combining and collecting responses from LLMs, individuals could potential be identified thereby comprising their privacy when using the LLM.
+Even when personal information in LLMs is anonymized, it can be vulnerable to re-identification.
+By analyzing LLMs responses, individuals could potential be identified thereby comprising their privacy when interacting with theses AI systems.

-## Workshop Use-cases

-### Primary

-### Secondary

-### Tertiary

 [^PRIVACY_LLM]: [Privacy in Large Language Models: Attacks, Defenses and Future Directions](https://arxiv.org/abs/2310.10383)
 [^SCALEABLE]: [Scalable Extraction of Training Data from (Production) Language Models](https://arxiv.org/abs/2311.17035)